efimov82/nx2_simple_counter/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm instal` for setup.
+After `npm start`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.